Lunch With a Scientist

 Lunch With A Scientist is a series of weekly science talks that promotes student exposure to working STEM professionals.

-Want to bring a specific scientist to your classroom?
-We can arrange a video meeting with a scientist from a field that matches your curriculum, and have your students submit questions they’ll answer after the presentation.
-Download our program proposal form for more information, or schedule a meeting with us below to discuss.
+- Bring a specific scientist to your classroom: We can arrange a video meeting with a scientist from a field that matches your curriculum, and have your students submit questions they’ll answer after the presentation.
+Download our program proposal below for more information, or schedule a meeting with us to discuss.